 In 2014, the Company entered into a definitive distribution and supply agreement with Ranbaxy Laboratories Ltd. ("Ranbaxy India"), a Sun Pharma Company, under which Cipher granted Ranbaxy India the exclusive right to market, sell and distribute isotretinoin capsules in Brazil.
 Ranbaxy India plans to promote the product through a brand dermatology division in Brazil.
 Under the terms of this agreement, Cipher received an upfront payment and may be eligible for additional pre-commercial milestone payments.
 Cipher will supply the product and product manufacturing will be fulfilled by Galephar.
 Ranbaxy India will be responsible for all regulatory-related activities associated with gaining and maintaining regulatory approval of the product in Brazil.
-The product is not currently approved in Brazil.

-In January 2018, the Company entered into a distribution and supply agreement with Italmex Pharma S.A. ("Italmex") granting Italmex for exclusive rights to market, sell and distribute isotretinoin products in Mexico.
+In January 2018, the Company entered into a distribution and supply agreement with Italmex Pharma S.A. ("Italmex") granting Italmex the exclusive rights to market, sell and distribute isotretinoin products in Mexico.
 Under the terms of the agreement with Italmex, Cipher is eligible for regulatory and commercial milestone payments.
-Cipher will supply the product to Italmex and product manufacturing will be fulfilled by Cipher's partner, Galephar.
+Cipher will supply the product to Italmex, and product manufacturing will be fulfilled by Cipher's partner, Galephar.
 Italmex will be responsible for all regulatory activities associated with gaining and maintaining regulatory approval of the product in Mexico.
-The product is currently not approved in Mexico.